Discover our Personalized Weight Management Program ~ Rooted Transformations!

 Cheryl Morgan

-As kids head back to school and we head into fall and winter, flu season is once again upon us.
-This year, we also continue to see COVID-19 cases circulate in our community.
-While viruses are a natural part of the season, we can all take simple steps to reduce risk, strengthen our defenses, and protect one another.
+As kids head back to school and we move into fall and winter, flu season is once again upon us.
+This year, COVID-19 may also continue to circulate in our community.
+While seasonal viruses are a normal part of this time of year, simple prevention steps can help reduce risk and protect one another.

 Strengthen Your Immune System

-Our office has prepared a list of clinically supported supplements designed to help optimize your immune system during this high-risk season.
+Our office has prepared a list of clinically supported supplements designed to help support your immune system during this higher-risk season.
 Ask us for recommendations at your next visit or call ahead for more details.

 Report Symptoms Early

-We will provide protective masks for any patient who comes into the office and prefers to use one.
+To keep everyone safe, we will provide protective masks for any patient who comes into the office and prefers to use one.
+We will also require masks for any patient who arrives with a cough, regardless of at-home COVID test results.

 Our Shared Goal